itteco/iframely/README.md

     git clone https://github.com/itteco/iframely.git
     cd iframely
     npm install

+It will also install all the package dependencies.

 If you're using Mac OS, you might need to install ImageMagic CLI tools to make image size detection work.